ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

    Create a new file named `CHANGELOG.md` in the root of your project repository.
 This file will contain the changelog for your project.

-2. **Create a symlink to the `CHANGELOG.md` file in the `docs/` folder of your project repository.
+2. **Create a symlink to the `CHANGELOG.md` file in the `docs/src` folder of your project repository.
 This will allow the Read the Docs to include the changelog in the documentation.**.
 Make sure to use the correct path for your documentation and CHANGELOG.md file.

+   If the docs/src folder doesn't exist, please create it before executing this step.

    .. code-block:: bash

-      cd docs/
+      cd docs/src
-      ln -s ../CHANGELOG.md docs/CHANGELOG.rst
+      ln -s ../../CHANGELOG.md docs/CHANGELOG.rst

 3. **Update your index file in the `docs/src/` folder to include the changelog in the documentation. (if applicable)**